 Cross-Disciplinary Problem Solving & Research

-Virginia Sea Grant (VASG), the Virginia Institute of Marine Science (VIMS), and the University of Virginia (UVA) are pleased to announce the availability of a one-year professional development opportunity in the rapidly emerging area of multi-, inter-, and trans-disciplinary team problem-solving and research.
+Virginia Sea Grant, the Virginia Institute of Marine Science, and the University of Virginia have partnered to create a professional development opportunity in the rapidly emerging area of multi-, inter-, and trans-disciplinary team problem-solving and research.
 These forms of cross-disciplinary inquiry can produce innovative, integrated breakthroughs and solutions that transcend individual disciplines, and are essential to solving today’s grand societal challenges in coastal and marine environments.
-Challenges such as enhancing coastal resilience to sea level rise, flooding, storms and other climate change impacts are demanding cross-disciplinary solutions that emerge from a deeper level of knowledge integration than society and the academic community typically achieve.
+Challenges such as enhancing coastal resilience to sea-level rise, flooding, storms, and other climate change impacts are demanding cross-disciplinary solutions that emerge from a deeper level of knowledge integration than society and the academic community typically achieve.

 - How to effectively work on multi-disciplinary teams.

-- Latest evidence-based communication and group leadership techniques in these cross-disciplinary problem-solving settings.
+- The latest evidence-based communication and group leadership techniques in these cross-disciplinary problem-solving settings.

 - How to employ strategies and tools of adaptive practices that ensure team success.

 - How to integrate diverse disciplinary perspectives to address a real-world challenge – enhancing site-specific resilience to climate change.

 Applicants must be enrolled in a full-time graduate or professional degree program at an academic institution and priority is given to students enrolled in a Virginia institution of higher education.
 Students may be working toward a degree in any discipline as long as they are engaged in research, inquiry, problem-solving, creativity, or other scholarship that is coastal- or marine-related and relevant to coastal resilience issues.
 We strongly encourage members from under-represented minority groups, women, persons with disabilities, and veterans to apply for the program.

 Learn from a Diverse Team of Researchers and Faculty